 Heavy earrings, trauma, or ear gauging can result in torn or elongated earlobes.
-Patients may find this unattractive or it can make it impossible to wear earrings.
-Many patients do not realize that a qualified surgeon can quickly and easily fix this.
+This can be unattractive or make it impossible to wear earrings.
+Many patients do not realize that this can be quickly and easily fixed.
 In Cleveland, Ohio, Dr. Matt Goldschmidt is an expert in cosmetic ear surgery and can correct a torn earlobe in a matter of minutes.
 Gauged ear surgery is also performed to remove the gauges and tighten the earlobes that resulted from years of wearing plugs.
-Dr. Goldschmidt can perform the procedure under local or general anesthesia.
+The procedure can be done under local anesthesia (novocaine) or with general anesthesia.

 Procedure

-Dr. Goldschmidt will listen to your concerns and create a treatment plan to address your cosmetic goals.
-He can reshape, make them smaller, and, of course, repair the earlobes if torn.
-Additionally, the scars usually heal well and Dr. Goldschmidt will re-pierce your earlobe if you wish either at the same time as the repair or at a later date.
+Dr. Goldschmidt will listen to your concerns and develop a treatment plan to address your cosmetic goals.
+The earlobes can be reshaped, made smaller, and of course, repaired if torn.
+The incisions usually heal well and Dr. Goldschmidt will re-pierce your earlobe if you wish either at the same time as the repair or at a later date.

 Recovery

-Most patients have very few problems after surgery.
-Patients may feel slight discomfort that they can easily control with pain medication and cold compresses.
-Dr. Goldschmidt hides the scars in natural folds.
-Additionally, scar treatments may help fade the scars.
+Most patients have very few problems post-operatively.
+There may be slight discomfort that is easily controlled with pain medication and cold compresses.
+The scars are inconspicuous, and scar treatments may help fade the scars.

-Earlobe repair can also be done at the same time as other procedures.
-For example, patients may also undergo a a facelift, facial fillers (i.e. JUVÉDERM® or Restylane®), or eyelid surgery (blepharoplasty) at the same time.
+Earlobe repair can also be done at the same time as other procedures, such as a facelift, facial fillers (i.e. JUVÉDERM® or Restylane®), or eyelid surgery (blepharoplasty).

 Does earlobe surgery hurt?

-Dr. Goldschmidt can perform earlobe surgery under local or general anesthesia to ensure a comfortable treatment.
-Patients can remedy any discomfort they feel with TYLENOL® or cold compresses.
+Earlobe surgery is performed under local or general anesthesia to ensure a comfortable treatment.
+Any post-operative discomfort can be remedied with TYLENOL® or cold compresses.
 Most pain fades in one to two days.

 Does insurance cover earlobe surgery?

-Earlobe repair is traditionally considered an elective procedure.
-Therefore, it is not usually covered by insurance.
+Earlobe repair is traditionally considered to be an elective procedure, and therefore, is not covered by insurance.

 Can earrings easily rip your earlobe?

 Large or heavy earrings, especially earrings with hoops or rings, can easily catch on something and tear your earlobe.
-Patients should practice extra caution when wearing earrings like this (and take them out if holding a child who might pull on them).
+Patients should practice extra caution when wearing earrings like this (and take them out if you are holding a child who might pull on them).
 Additionally, wearing heavy earrings can cause your piercings to stretch and become elongated.
-Luckily, Dr. Goldschmidt can easily repair stretched piercings or torn earlobes.
+Stretched piercings or torn earlobes can be repaired easily.

 How long does it take for an ear piercing to close?

-For more information about Earlobe Repair or to schedule your Earlobe Repair consultation with Dr. Matt Goldschmidt, please call (216) 350-3175.
+For more information about Ear Lobe Repair or to schedule your Ear Lobe Repair consultation with Dr. Matt Goldschmidt, please call (216) 264-8100.